 Considering how we can’t start our morning without a glass of cafe sua da, it was a no brainer to turn one our our favorite drinks into a frozen treat.
 We’ve been making Vietnamese coffee ice cream since we got a Cuisinart ice cream machine years ago but haven’t thought about putting it on the blog until recently.
 After testing it out at several parties and ice cream socials, it won first place for the most popular ice cream among ten other frozen treats.
 A very coveted spot!
 The Earl gray and honey blossom ice cream and passion fruit frozen yogurt were trailing right behind.

+We use the same coffee that we make Vietnamese iced coffee with, Cafe du Monde's coffee and chicory.
+The milk and cream mixture is gently boiled and the coffee granules are steeped for about 8 minutes to impart that beautiful coffee taste.
 My friends and coworkers were pleasantly surprised at how similar in taste it was to the actual Vietnamese coffee drink minus the caffeine high.
+The intense coffee flavor will make your taste buds dance.
+It's almost like drinking a glass of cafe sua da but in frozen form.
 Many people asked for the recipe so it would be a crime not to share!
 You can now enjoy this delectable treat at home or find someone that is willing to make it for you!

 Vietnamese coffee ice cream

 1 cup of organic heavy cream

 ½ cup of condensed milk